alexey198631/trainings/edx_introduction_to_computational_thinking_and_data_science/Problem_Set_3_Running_and_Analyzing_Simulation/README.md

 ### Coding Exercises

-- **Exercise stdDevOfLengths(L)**: the function that takes in a list of strings and outputs the standard deviation of the lengths of the strings.
+- **Exercise stdDevOfLengths(L)**:

+The function that takes in a list of strings and outputs the standard deviation of the lengths of the strings.
 Return float('NaN') if L is empty

 - **Exercise - Ball the same color Monte Carlo simulation**: